Mbyá Guaraní people: Culture

 The Mbyá speak a different dialect of Guaraní than that spoken in Paraguay, with distinct phonetics, morphology, syntax, and vocabulary.
 The Mbyá dialect is then divided into two sub-dialects, the tambéopé and the baticola.
 Many Mbyá are trilingual, speaking Mbyá, Paraguayan Guaraní, and Spanish, for those living in Spanish-speaking areas.
 Those who live in Brazil often also speak Portuguese.

 The spoken word is of central importance in Mbyá culture.
 Traditionally, the Mbyá culture had no writing system, so the spoken word was the only way to transfer customs and knowledge.
-Knowledge is transmitted through conversation around the fire, accompanied by drinking mate and smoking a pipe known as a petyngua, as well as through rituals in the opy house of worship.
+Knowledge is transmitted through conversation around the fire, accompanied by drinking maté and smoking a pipe known as a petyngua, as well as through rituals in the opy house of worship.
 Speech is considered a divine attribute, the result of cosmic inspiration.
 In Mbyá tradition, the creator figure is described as a spirit, nhe’e, who represents speech and eloquence as derived from the gods.
 Verbal dialogue is also the principal means of communication between the Mbyá and the outside world.
 Speaking the Mbyá language is a mark of identity for the group.
 To be considered Mbyá, one must speak the language and live among family in the community.